 This is the fourth of a series of articles outlining Pope St. John Paul II’s thought on human embodiment and sexuality.
-You can read the third installment here.
+The preceding article may be found here.

 Yet, for there to be such rejoicing love, there must first be truth.
 Spousal love is inconceivable without the spouses having a true and fully mature knowledge of one another.
-True knowledge capacitates the individual for a free and full choice of the other (For this and following, see esp.
-112-21).
-Indeed, the person can make the volitional commitment required by spousal love only if he grasps the person in the truth of their being—nothing else can possible engage the will to the degree required of in spousal love—and so, the surrender of self-gift is simply not possible without this foundation in truth.
-(See esp.
-LR, 114-5) Simply, the true beauty of the other person perceived in true knowledge awakens the lover and makes possible the commitment of spousal love by giving the lover courage to make the choice of the married state of life, and thereby commit his freedom to the beloved and their potential children.
-This truth expressly includes the truth of their sexually differentiated and complementary bodies, the truth of their true goodness for one another, as also their possible goodness for their potential children.
-Only such truth has the power to engage the will in such a radical act of spousal self-gift, since only such truth can properly motivate the act of will required to make the ‘leap of faith’ required for spousal love (See LR, 117 ff.).
+True knowledge capacitates the individual for a free and full choice of the other.
+Indeed, the person can make the volitional commitment required by spousal love only if he grasps the person in the truth of their being—nothing else can possible engage the will to the degree required of in spousal love—and so, the surrender of self-gift is not possible without this foundation in truth.
+Simply, the true beauty of the other person perceived in true knowledge awakens the lover and makes possible the commitment of spousal love by giving the lover courage to make the choice of the married state of life, and thereby commit his freedom to the beloved and their potential children.
+This truth expressly includes the truth of their sexually differentiated and complementary bodies, the truth of their goodness for one another, as also their goodness for their potential children.
+Only such truth has the power to engage the will in such a radical act of spousal self-gift, since only such truth can properly motivate the act of will required to make the ‘leap of faith’ required for spousal love.

 In our next article, we will begin exploring the second work of St. John Paul, Man and Woman He Created Them, now popularly called the Theology of the Body.

 Notes: See Karol Wojtyła, Love and Responsibility, trans. by G. Ignatik (Boston: Pauline, 2013), pp. 111-7, 117-21, 195-209, 209-30, esp.
 111-7, 112-21, 200-9.